ioccc-src/temp-test-ioccc/2018/burton2/README.md

 Coda
 ----

-Cody Ferguson was relentless in his pursuit of bugs.
+Cody Boone Ferguson was relentless in his pursuit of bugs.
 Thanks to his reports, the version of `unob.sh` is stronger, `tac` groks digraphs, `tokenfix` corrects for missing digraphs in `prog.c`, and the program `manpage` was added to the corpus.